Should I operate my Associate dental activities through a Limited Company?

-This is a big question and the answer can often be influenced by many factors, some financial, some non-financial.
+This is a big question that we’re often asked by many associate dentists, and the answer can be influenced by many factors, some financial, some non-financial.
 Let’s have a look at what they could be and whether or not there is a definitive answer.
-Beware, this article reads like an accountancy manual!

 The easiest place to start is the financial advantages.
-From the get-go, a limited company looks like an attractive option with the baseline rate of tax currently set at 19%, and by April 2020 this will fall to 18%.
-So why would that not be a better option compared to income tax rates at 20% and 40%?
+From the get-go, a limited company looks like an attractive option with the baseline rate of tax currently set at 19%, and by April 2020 this will fall to 17%.
+So why would that not be a better option compared to income tax rates at 20%, 40% & 45%?

 The simple answer is that is that it primarily depends on how much you earn.
 If your taxable income is, say, less than £50k it’s unlikely there will be an advantage.
 Why is that?

-Option 1 is a salary – that would be subject to PAYE (dependant upon the level of the salary, in the normal way), it would be a deductible expense for corporation tax purposes (good news), but over a certain level it would be liable to employers national insurance at just under 14% (bad news).
-The net effect being that, one way or another, salaries to take the majority of your income are not advantageous.
+Option 1 is a salary – that would be subject to PAYE (dependant upon the level of the salary, in the normal way), it would be a deductible expense for corporation tax purposes (good news as it will reduce the taxable profits), but over a certain level it would be liable to employer’s national insurance at just under 14% (bad news).
+The net effect being that, one way or another, using a salary to take the majority of your income is not advantageous.

 Option 2 is a dividend – it should be noted that companies can only pay dividends from a pot of money called ‘distributable reserves’.
 Distributable reserves are calculated after deducting (from income) all allowance expenses, depreciation, and corporation tax.
-And the point here is that it is illegal to pay dividends from negative reserves, so you need to keep your wits about you or fear facing the wrath of the courts.
+And the point here is that it is illegal to pay dividends from negative reserves!

 Option 3 is a loan – OK, it’s not really income, because at some point you have to repay it.
 But tactically it can be used to get you out of a tight corner if needs be.
 But the general rule is the company will have to pay additional tax if the loan is not repaid within 9 months of the year-end.